amaechichisom/amaechichisom/readme.md

 # 👋 Hi, I'm Godfrey Amaechi

-I'm a **Core Software and Data Engineer** with a passion for building scalable, user-centric applications that solve real problems.
-With proven experience leading development teams and delivering high-impact solutions across fintech, telecom, and tech communities, I thrive at the intersection of clean code, innovative design, and business value.
+I'm a **Lead Front-End Developer**, **Full-Stack Engineer**, and **Data Engineer** with a passion for building scalable, user-centric applications that solve real problems.
+With proven experience leading development teams and delivering high-impact solutions across fintech, telecom, AI, and tech communities, I thrive at the intersection of clean code, innovative design, data engineering, and business value.

 ## 🚀 What I Do Best

-I specialize in crafting seamless digital experiences—from pixel-perfect UI components to robust back-end systems.
-Whether I'm architecting front-end solutions, integrating complex APIs, or optimizing cloud infrastructure, I'm driven by one goal: **delivering software that exceeds expectations**.
+I specialize in crafting seamless digital experiences—from pixel-perfect UI components to robust back-end systems and intelligent data pipelines.
+Whether I'm architecting front-end solutions, integrating complex APIs, building automated ETL pipelines, or working with LLMs and large-scale databases, I'm driven by one goal: **delivering software that exceeds expectations**.

 ## 💼 Technical Expertise